Graduation Candidacy Information

 For detailed deposit process and timelines please visit the Thesis/Dissertation Office’s website.

-- Declare Candidacy at the end of the semester previous to the semester in which you intend to graduate
+- Declare Candidacy at the end of the semester previous to the semester in which you intend to graduate.
+Make sure your Plan of Study is current, all grades display, degree type is accurate, and advisory committee members are accurate and meet degree requirements.

-- Organize the details of your defense with your examining committee and schedule your defense with the Graduate School by submitting a Form 8 (available on myPurdue) no later than two weeks before your defense date.
-It is recommended that you submit the Form 8 three weeks in advance so that it will make it through all the approvals in time.
+- Organize the details of your defense with your examining committee and schedule your defense with the Graduate School by submitting a Form 8 (available on myPurdue) no later than three weeks before your defense date, so that it will make it through all the approvals in time.
 (Go to: myPurdue > Academic > Graduate Students > Plan of Study Generator > Exam Form Generator)

 - Once your Form 8 has been approved, your major professor will receive an email that contains a link where they can electronically complete the exam rubric and identify attending examining committee members.
 Then, the attending examining committee members will receive emails with links as to where they can complete and electronically sign.
 (If you have a “special” appointment examining committee member, please contact email@example.com so that a proxy form can be sent to them to complete and return, so the grad office staff can complete the electronic form on their behalf, as they won’t have access to the Purdue systems.)

-- Schedule Formatting Consultation with Thesis/Dissertation Office--All thesis format reviews will be done by this office.
+- Schedule Formatting Consultation with Thesis/Dissertation Office--All thesis format reviews will be done by that office, and not the ME Grad Office.
 To schedule a consultation appointment, go to: https://www.purdue.edu/gradschool/research/thesis/consultations.html.
-It is recommended you schedule the consultation as early as possible in the semester of, or before, candidacy.
+It is recommended you schedule the consultation as early as possible when you begin your thesis, but no later than in the semester before candidacy.

-- No later than the day of your defense, submit the Electronic Thesis Acceptance Form (ETAF, previously known as Form 9) online through myPurdue (Go to myPurdue > Academics > Graduate Student > Graduate School Plan of Study > Form 9 > Initiate Thesis/Dissertation Acceptance Form, to submit your ETAF.
+- After your Form 8 has been approved, it is recommended that you submit, no later than the day of your defense, the Electronic Thesis Acceptance Form (ETAF, previously known as Form 9) online through myPurdue (Go to myPurdue > Academics > Graduate Student > Graduate School Plan of Study > Form 9 > Initiate Thesis/Dissertation Acceptance Form, to submit your ETAF.
 NOTE: You will not have access to the upload link for your thesis deposit until your ETAF has been signed by your examining committee and the ME grad chair.)
 Within this ETAF you can indicate if your thesis should be confidential, should have a delay of publication, and your major professor will have to confirm your thesis has been run through iThenticate.

 - Before deposit, complete the “Graduate School Exit Survey” (MS and PhD) and the “Survey of Earned Doctorates” (PhD only).
 Your thesis will not be accepted for deposit, until these have been completed.
 (Survey links can be found at: myPurdue > Academic > Graduate Plan of Study.)